schwabochino/wifi2qr/README.md

 WiFi2QR is a small Python program for creating QR codes with WiFi credentials.

-You can use wifi2qr for quick and easy creation of a QR code.
+You can use WiFi2QR for quick and easy creation of a Wifi-QR code.

 Example: